Bushnag-ai/Bushnag-ai/README.md

 - 👋 Hi, I’m @Bushnag-ai
-- 👀 I’m interested in Machine Learning, quantum Computing and Blockchain
+- 👀 I’m interested in Machine Learning, Quantum Computing and Blockchain
 - 🌱 I’m currently learning DataScience
 - 💞️ I’m looking to collaborate on Machine Learning projects
 - 📫 How to reach me linkedin.com/in/bushnag